mishravivek43/inventorymanagement/README.md

-# Awesome Project Build with TypeORM
+# Inventory Management Backend

 Steps to run this project:

 1. Run `npm i` command
-2. Run `docker-compose up` command
+2. Install mysql with default setting user=> root, password Root@123 //or change it in the code
+3. Install redis with default settings
-3. Run `npm start` command
+2. Run `npm start` command